Mehboob Studio: History

 Director Mehboob Khan, who started his directorial journey in 1935, had already established Mehboob Productions in 1942 and had made hits such as Anmol Ghadi (1946) and Andaz (1949).
 He started looking for land closer to central Mumbai, compared with older studios such as Filmistan and Bombay Talkies, which were in far-flung Goregoan and Malad.
 Eventually, he settled for seaside Bandra, then a quiet and marshy area, long before the Reclamation that took place later.
 The plot, close to historic Mount Mary's Church was bought in 1951 from Jaffer Bhai, a local Bohra Muslim.
 A portion of the land housed a school run by a Parsi woman and the rest had farmland for vegetables.
 The construction was completed in 1954.

 Mehboob had made Aan (1952) and was in the midst of shooting the Dilip Kumar starrer, Amar (1954), when the studio opened its doors.
 Mehboob shot his next two films, Paisa hi Paisa and Awaaz, but it was not until he made Mother India here in 1957, that he tasted both critical and cinematic success again.
 Mother India went on to receive an Academy Award for Best Foreign Language Film nomination and won the Best Film and Best Director Best Film Awards at that year's Filmfare Awards.
-A decade after its inception, Mehboob was being preferred by stars and directors alike, as many stars lived close by.
+A decade after its inception, Mehboob Studio was being preferred by stars and directors alike, as many stars lived close by.
 When Mehboob Khan was not shooting his films, it was leased out to other producers and directors.

 Guru Dutt shot his iconic Kaagaz Ke Phool here, and actor-director Dev Anand shot many of his movies under the Navketan Films banner here, starting with Hum Dono and followed by Guide; he even maintained an office at the studio complex for 20 years.

 Mehboob Khan could never recapture his mantle after the success of Mother India.
 His subsequent films flopped including his last one: Son of India (1962).
 When he died in 1964 at the age of 56, he left behind financial debts on his family.
 Son of India was the last film produced under the Mehboob Productions banner.
 The fortunes of the studio revived in the 1970s with the rights of Mother India reverting to the family, and a recording studio was added.
 In the coming decades it survived the onslaught of real estate development and a fire, which gutted stages 1 and 2 in December 2000.

+Commemorative postage stamp

 As a part of Khan's birth centenary celebrations, the Indian postal department released a commemorative stamp at a function held at the studios in September 2007.

 The studio saw its reinvention as an arts and cultural space when its stage no. 3 was used from for the first-ever exhibition of sculptor Anish Kapoor in India, November 2010–January 2011 and later became the venue for the Mahindra Blues Festival 5 and 6 February 2011 and 11 and 12 February 2012.